Trump chucks Clinton's impeachment playbook

 Discredit, dismiss

-On the other hand, there has been at least one area where the Trump and Clinton strategies have overlapped: their attempts to discredit and dismiss the investigation itself, the officials directing it and the individuals conducting it.
+On the other hand, there has been at least one area in which the Trump and the Clinton strategies have overlapped: their attempts to discredit and dismiss the investigation itself, the officials directing it and the individuals conducting it.

 "Of course, he played right into it and I had more fun slapping Ken Starr around than almost anything I've ever done in my life,” Carville said.

-Trump has sought to do the same with House speaker Nancy Pelosi, D-Calif., and House Intelligence chairman Adam Schiff, D-Calif.
-He’s chucked one insult after another at them, calling them “human scum,” making fun of Schiff’s neck size, referring to Pelosi as “crazy Nancy,” and calling her Congressional district as a “disgusting slum.”
+Trump has sought to do the same with House Speaker Nancy Pelosi, D-Calif., and House Intelligence Chairman Adam Schiff, D-Calif.
+He’s chucked one insult after another at them, calling them “human scum,” making fun of Schiff’s neck size, referring to Pelosi as “crazy Nancy,” and calling her congressional district a “disgusting slum.”

 And the Clinton team, like Trump’s surrogates, sought to downplay the charges made against them.